-UC Davis DataLab: Data Science and Informatics is accepting applications from UC Davis Faculty and professional researchers for Start-Up Project Collaborations for the 2021 academic year.
-These exploratory, or early phase, research projects pair domain area researchers with DataLab’s data scientists in order to test basic hypotheses related to data-driven domain problems.
-This represents a significant DataLab effort to support researchers with an idea for a data-driven research project, but who lack the technical and data science expertise to carry out the research, to gather data and/or perform preliminary exploration and hypothesis testing.
-The specific aim of this exploratory work will be to hone or determine the validity of proposed research question(s) relative to the available data, pilot a potential approach, and/or produce pilot results suitable for the joint development of successful proposals for multi-year, collaborative, externally funded research.
+UC Davis DataLab: Data Science and Informatics is accepting applications from UC Davis faculty and professional researchers for Start-Up Project Collaborations for the 2021-2022 academic year.
+These exploratory, or early phase, research collaborations pair domain area researchers with DataLab’s data scientists to gather data and/or perform preliminary exploration and hypothesis testing to make rapid progress on a data-driven domain research problem.
+This represents a significant investment from DataLab to support UC Davis researchers who have ideas for data intensive projects but lack the technical and data science expertise to carry out the research.
+Specific aims of this exploratory work generally focus on honing or determining the validity of proposed research question(s) relative to the available data, assessing potential approaches and piloting solutions, and/or producing preliminary results suitable for the development of successful proposals for multi-year, collaborative, externally funded research.

 Projects can be at any stage of the research pipeline for the given research question (data gathering, cleaning, management, analysis, visualization, interpretation, dissemination, preservation) and feature any type of data (e.g., numeric, text, image, audio, etc.).
 Prior projects have included, but are not limited to:

 - text analysis and natural language processing;

 - network analyses;

 Products from Start-Up Projects are exploratory in nature and additional work may be necessary for publication and production-ready products.
 Accepted projects will be scoped to include statements of work and project deliverables that can be successfully achieved within 8-12 weeks from the start of work.
 Examples of prior projects can be found on DataLab’s research project pages.